Joey Meneses Preview, Player Props: Nationals vs. Braves

 Joey Meneses At The Plate

-- In 52 games this year (34.4%), Meneses has picked up an RBI, and in 20 of those games (13.2%) he had two or more.
-He has also driven in three or more of his team's runs in 11 contests.
+- Meneses has picked up an RBI in 34.9% of his games this season, with two or more RBI in 13.2% of his games.
+He has also produced three or more runs in 11 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.